brandenc40/green-mountain-grill/README.md

 __Note: this was tested on my grill which is a Daniel Boone Prime purchased in 2021.
 I'm  not sure if this will work properly on other models.__

-### Frontend stuff is still a work in progress so feel free to assist with building this codebase.
+### Frontend stuff was never really finished so don't use that

 ## Grill Client